tomhhealy/tomhhealy.github.io/_posts/2022-07-28-SCCM-Audit-Bloat.md

 ---

 I stumbled upon an interesting issue that we had to confer with Microsoft on this week.
-I have discovered that the SCCM_Audit table inside of the ConfigMgr database, is repeatedly logging entries for the co-management configuration with Microsoft Intune.
-As you can imagine, this is not ideal and causes a massive bloat of the database.
+The SCCM_Audit table inside of the ConfigMgr database, is repeatedly logging entries for the co-management configuration with Microsoft Intune.
+As you can imagine, this is not ideal and causes a massive bloat in the database.

 ## Setting the scene...
+The environment this was found on and relates to is as follows:
 - PRIMARY filegroup consists of 4 x 6144 MB files.
 - SCCM is running in a co-management configuration.
 - Laptop builds, software deployment, driver deployment and management is all done via SCCM.